LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 ```

 The persistence configuration is stored in the `fhir-server-config.json` in the tenant and default configuration folders.

+Since release 4.3.2 you can use the `search.reopt` query optimizer hint (shown above) to improve the performance of certain search queries involving multiple search parameters.
+This optimization is currently only available for Db2.
+Valid values are "ALWAYS" and "ONCE".
+See Db2 documentation for `REOPT` for more details.

 #### Mapping from IBM Db2 on Cloud endpoint credentials